ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/4-SpellsFeatsClassesItems.md

 [Frostborn](https://www.nexusmods.com/baldursgate3/mods/6026), [Infernal Heart](https://www.nexusmods.com/baldursgate3/mods/6216), [True Soul Branded](https://www.nexusmods.com/baldursgate3/mods/6189), [Sprinter](https://www.nexusmods.com/baldursgate3/mods/6205), [Shadowbound](https://www.nexusmods.com/baldursgate3/mods/6041), and [Lightbringer](https://www.nexusmods.com/baldursgate3/mods/6033) each add a feat that substitute a combination of magic item set pieces.
 For example, the Sprinter feat will give you a permanent combination of Momentum-causing gear.
 Many of your enemies are likewise enhanced.
 This combination of feats is new and needs feedback.

-[Titan's Grip](https://www.nexusmods.com/baldursgate3/mods/12712) allows dual wielders to ignore normal game restrictions and use two-handed weapons, or combine a two-handed weapon with using a shield.
-It requires substantial investment in Strength to qualify for.

 # New and Changed Classes and Subclasses

 It's going to take a while to write up what each these changes does to the game.